VIB-PSB/MINI-EX/docs/configuration.md

 The config file of MINI-EX is composed by **three main sections**:

 ## **Exectutor scope**
 MINI-EX is built to run on a SGE computer cluster as specified in the executor configuration scope at the top of the config file.
+It uses a Singularity container built on Docker image with the necessary Python 3.6 moduels.

 ```
 executor {